On the convergence of the drainage network with branching: Estimates for coalescence times

 \end{enumerate} Then $\nu^Y < \infty$ almost surely.
 Further, there exists a constant $C_3 > 0$ such that for any $y > 0$ and any integer $n$,

 \end{proposition}

 We will prove Lemma \ref{lemma:dnbcoalescencetime} using Proposition \ref{Result:coalescencetime}.

 \textit{Proof of Lemma \ref{lemma:dnbcoalescencetime}.} For this proof, we can consider that $\tau_k$ refers to coalescence between l-paths, since the proof considering r-paths would be identical.
-Also recall that we are supposing that $u_2=v_2=0$.
-We also consider $u_1 > v_1$, so that $u$ is at the left-hand side of $v$.
+Also, recall that we assume that $u_2=v_2=0$.
+We also consider $u_1 > v_1$, so $u$ is at the left-hand side of $v$.

-We have to verify that our distance process $Z^k_t$ and the coalescence time $\tau_k$ satisfy the conditions of Proposition \ref{Result:coalescencetime}.
-Note that $Z^k_t$ only take values in $\mathbb{R}_{+}$, because we can not have crossings between l-paths.
-If the two conditions of Proposition \ref{Result:coalescencetime} hold, we have proved Lemma \ref{lemma:dnbcoalescencetime}.
+We have to verify that $Z^k_t$ and the coalescence time $\tau_k$ satisfy the conditions of Proposition \ref{Result:coalescencetime}.
+Note that $Z^k_t$ only takes values in $\mathbb{R}_{+}$, because two l-paths cannot cross each other.
+If the two conditions of Proposition \ref{Result:coalescencetime} hold, we will have proved Lemma \ref{lemma:dnbcoalescencetime}.